getsolus/help-center-docs/packaging/submitting-a-package/en.md

 The web UI will automatically update with the latest patch, without having to create any new tasks.
 Once accepted, your patch will be merged, and a build will be issued.

+### Updating Task Information

+If you forgot information such as a test plan, you can run resolve this by:

+1. Running `arc diff --edit`.
+This will open up an editor session, where you can edit the information.
+2. Next, you will see an editor session for updating the commit message.
+You can choose a new one or opt for the same one.

+After this editor session, the updated patch will be automatically uploaded, the web UI will automatically update, and no new tasks will be created.

 ## Maintainership